StikEMU/StikNES-2.0/README.md

 ---

 ### 🛑 **Exclusive App Store Rights**
-StikNES is **exclusively distributed on the App Store by 0-Blu**.
-No third party is permitted to publish or distribute StikNES on the App Store without explicit permission.
+StikNES is **exclusively distributed on the App Store, Steam, and Epic Games Store by 0-Blu**.
+No third party is permitted to publish or distribute StikNES on the these stores without explicit permission.

 ---